New Technology Patents: Everything You Need to Know

 Patents provide a key economic incentive for research, as otherwise there would be little incentive to invest in creating new products if its finished designs could be immediately used by others.
 As technology continues to develop, patents will remain vital in promoting product development and innovation.

 If you need help with filing your patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.